 And when they came to the crowd, a man came up to him and, kneeling before him, said, 'Lord, have mercy on my son, for he is an epileptic and he suffers terribly.
 For often he falls into the fire, and often into the water.
 And I brought him to your disciples, and they could not heal him.'
 And Jesus answered, 'O faithless and twisted generation, how long am I to be with you?
 How long am I to bear with you?
 Bring him here to me.'
 And Jesus rebuked him, and the demon came out of him, and the boy was healed instantly.
 Then the disciples came to Jesus privately and said, 'Why could we not cast it out?'
 He said to them, 'Because of your little faith.
 For truly, I say to you, if you have faith like a grain of mustard seed, you will say to this mountain, 'Move from here to there,' and it will move, and nothing will be impossible for you.'
 Matthew 17:14-20

 Next Healing Essential

-The Apostles After the death, resurrection and ascension of Jesus His close followers are no longer called disciples.
-They have become the apostles, the “sent ones” who are now fully commissioned to carry on in the Lord's absence the work He trained them to do: preach the good news and heal the sick.
+Scriptures of the Apostles in Action After the death, resurrection and ascension of Jesus His close followers are no longer called disciples.
+They have become the apostles, the 'sent ones' who are now fully commissioned to carry on in the Lord's absence the work He trained them to do: preach the good news and heal the sick.
 To their number others have been added, most notably Paul of Tarsus.
 The Church is launched with signs and wonders; so is its healing ministry.